mattthughes/souls-like-gallery-app/README.md

 * Profile - Users can search for any user and view there posts and attachments such as linkedin link, they can also create, read, update and delete there own profile
 * Likes and Comments - Users can leave likes and comments on posts they find useful providing they are logged in, users can create,read update, delete there own likes and comments
 * Log in and Out - Users can logout of there account to keep there information secure, users can change passwords,
+* Games - Users can view the games list which is shown on the post create page, games can be created, edited and deleted by the admin user only.
+If another user tries to access this page the not found page will load.

 ### The Skeleton Plane